CSSSR/csssr.images/SECURITY.md

 ## Reporting a Vulnerability

 Please report (suspected) security vulnerabilities to security@csssr.com.
-Use https://github.com/qtm.gpg to encrypt your message.
+Use https://github.com/qtm.gpg to encrypt your message if required.
 You will receive a response from us when we get to the issue.
 If the issue is confirmed, we will release a patch as soon as possible depending on complexity.
 Thank you!